djohalloran/revertingtotype/content/post/fibre-to-the-house.md

 The Eir package I opted for costs €45.99 per month (24 months) and I also paid a €49.99 installation fee which involved an engineer bringing a wire across the road, onto my gable end and in through the wall.
 The router was free and is a Sagemcom Eir fibre box 1A 1.0 CS 50001.

 This package give us speeds of 150Mbps down and 30Mbps up, tripling our previous 4G download speeds and quadrupling the upload speed.
-Distance is not a factor when it comes to fibre, and while the fibre capacity is 1GB, the package speeds are fixed at 150/30, 300/50 or 1000/100.
-So in future we can theoretically upgrade the package to those speeds.
+Distance is not a factor when it comes to fibre, and while the maximum capacity is theoretically 1GB, the package speeds are fixed at speeds of 150Mbps down and 30Mbps up.
+In future we can upgrade the package to speeds of 300Mbps/50Mbps and 1000Mbps/100Mbps.

 The signal comes from the splice closure on the pole outside our house that's connected to an Optical Network Terminal (ONT) located on an internal wall.